 Dry eye and Blephasteam

-However omega 3 supplements if exceeds 1200mg/day,blinking exercises are becoming increasingly important.
-Humidifiers can be very helpful as can eyelid massage but need to minimise pressure on the globe hence merit of blephasteam
+However, omega 3 supplements greater than 1200mg/day and blinking exercises are becoming increasingly important.
+Humidifiers can be beneficial, as can eyelid massage but need to minimise pressure on the globe; hence the merit of blephasteam.

 Meibomian Gland Dysfunction MGD

-The Tear Film and Ocular Surface Society [TFOS] DEWS II (International Dry Eye Workshop ) referenced more than 1,000 publications for an evidence based review of eye therapies.
+Ocular Surface Society [TFOS] DEWS II (International Dry Eye Workshop ) referenced more than 1,000 publications for an evidence-based review of eye therapies.

 The ocular surface disease index OSDI confirms the possibility of DED requiring diagnostic tests of non-invasive tear break-up time, osmolarity and ocular surface staining to determine if cause predominantly evaporative or aqueous deficiency.

 In this eye disease, reduced tear secretion leads to inflammation and eye nerve damage which can be assessed.

 We can avoid people making the mistake of self-diagnosing eg eye drops for their allergens, or swollen eyes with cucumber slices or tea bags or use the wrong eye ointments based on their waking symptoms.
 Warm compresses often preceded by cold can reduce inflammation and help lipid flow.